-In today's video, I'll show you step-by-step how you can create a more engaging drag-and-drop interaction in Articulate Storyline with states.
+In this video, I’ll show you step-by-step how you can create a more engaging drag-and-drop interaction in Articulate Storyline with states.

 So here’s my Storyline project, and you’ll see I already did some preparations.
 You’ll see here a background photo, a rectangle, and question texts.
 Can you file the documents in the right place?
 Drag the documents to the right folder.
 So we’re going to create a drag-and-drop interaction where you must drag documents to a folder.
 Now, let’s start.